telerik/ajax-docs/controls/wizard/accessibility-and-internationalization/localization.md

 ![wizard-localization-property](images/wizard-localization-property.png)

->note This technique is useful when customizing some of the strings of a **particular instance** .
+>tip This technique is useful when customizing some of the strings of a **particular instance** .
 The messages are not shared between RadWizard instances.
 A complete translation using this approach is inappropriate.
 >